What Do People Have To Say About Cryo Cure’s Live Resin Flower?

 The flavors are unmatched to traditionally dried and cured flower

-“The terps are terpin,” said farmer and artist Roger Sterling Coleman as he unscrewed the Live Resin Flower jar for the first time.
+“The terps are terpin,” said farmer and artist Roger Sterling Coleman as he unscrewed the Live Cured Flower jar for the first time.
 “It’s smooth, it’s a little citrusy, it’s super rich, but airy as well.
 Super sweet, ‘sweet cream’ kind of vibe.”

 “I always think the best weed should taste good, and it shouldn’t taste like the basement.
 This is not the basement,” said legendary Detroit rapper and producer Trick Trick.